 About the Author

-The book was selected by a panel of Hollywood agents and managers for publication as part of Inkshares’ The List 2016 competition.
-COMPLETELY INCOMPLETE is my debut novel and based on my feature film screenplay of the same name.
+COMPLETERLY INCOMPLETE was selected by a panel of Hollywood agents for publication as part of Inkshares’ "The List" competition and is Jeffrey's debut novel.